Erechtheus/fimda/HOW-TO-WRAP-A-SERVICE.md

 See [Introduction to Analysis Engine Descriptor XML Syntax](https://uima.apache.org/d/uimaj-3.0.0/tutorials_and_users_guides.html#ugr.tug.aae.xml_intro_ae_descriptor) for another example and further information.

 Having this, the UIMA tool `JCasGen` can be used to generate the required classes.
-This tool can be applied automatically in the maven pipeline.
+This tool can be applied automatically in a maven pipeline (see [jcasgen-maven-plugin](https://mvnrepository.com/artifact/org.apache.uima/jcasgen-maven-plugin)).

 ### The Annotator Class

-TODO
+The annotator class guides the construction of an annotation object.
+It has to implement the interface functions `initialize`, `process` and `destroy`.
+For simplicity, it should inherit from `org.apache.uima.analysis_component.JCasAnnotator_ImplBase` to get some base functionality out of the box as default implementations of `initialize` and `destroy`.

 ### Calling the Annotator